 While we have had our successes – we continue to hit our heads on the walls of a recalcitrant system – we need more help.
 The OCPG by itself has had a significant influence and impact on better planning in Oxnard.
 But we need more people to get involved in Oxnard planning issues.

 We post on planning subjects that we think will inform and educate – and while posts may not be specific to Oxnard – all will assist us to deepen our appreciation for and understanding of universal and New Urbanist planning principles and issues.

 Of course, we hope you will stick around, and if you like what you see – please share our work, Facebook page, and this website with your friends and associates.

-OxnardRenaissance.org attempts to up-level the discourse in Oxnard by providing insightful planning related information each week.
-Be a part of the "Better Planning for Oxnard" conversation at OxnardRenaissance.org
+OxnardRenaissance.org attempts to improve the discourse in Oxnard by providing insightful planning related information each week.
+Be a part of the “Better Planning for Oxnard” conversation at OxnardRenaissance.org

 OxnardRenaissance.org is a new voice and champion for better planning in Oxnard.
 We invite you to become involved with OxnardRenaissance.org.
 OxnardRenaissance.org needs you and the City of Oxnard needs you.